The Wonder of Christmas

 We want you to see each Sunday of the Advent season as an opportunity to invite friends and neighbours in person or online.

-We are planning for a Christmas Eve service at 3PM with Christmas songs and a short message centered on the hope, peace, joy, and love that Jesus brings to our world.
-Due to current restrictions we will stream the service on YouTube.
+We are planning a candle lit Christmas Eve service at 2PM with Christmas songs and a short message centered on the wonder of Christ’s coming.

 Our address is 3833 Boundary Road, Vancouver, BC, V5R 2M4

 December 12 – Sunday Service 10AM

 December 24 – Christmas Eve – 2PM Service